mozilla/donate.mozilla.org/docs/Donation_Components.md

 ## Navigation Components

 Components that handle navigation between sequences, or pages.
-Like a newxt button, a sequence menu, or the actual displayed sequence and navigating between them.
+Like a next button, a sequence menu, or the actual displayed sequence and navigating between them.

 ### navigation-button.jsx